wadevenz/FEB24-T1A1-Workbook/T1_workbook.md

 ##### Adabtability and Patience

     When changes arise in projects or new problems occur, alongside with the other skills listed previously, the skill of being flexible and malleable to a task can be neccessary.
 As discussed, plans are vital, however sometimes variables occur which require new solutions and approaches.
 I would also like to include the idea of patience.
 While possibly a skill of its own, patience can be incorporated to an adaptable mindset.
-Sometimes things take time, and how you adapt and manage your mindset, through patience and adaptability, may determing success.
+Sometimes things take time, and how you adapt and manage your mindset, through patience and adaptability, may determine success.
     (University  of Denver)

 #### Hard Skills